Moving to Italy Guide

 In essence, Italy’s people can be as warm and welcoming as their summer weather, even if being greeted by the classic two-cheek kiss does take some getting used to for more reserved visitors.

 Unsurprisingly the prevalent language in Italy is Italian.
 Italy’s long history of drawing immigrants from other countries does however mean than an astonishing number of other languages may be encountered or understood by some of the population.
 Alongside widespread languages like French and German one will find even Albanian to be far from uncommon.

 Not only do trains service an extensive network of towns and cities, but travelling by train can be a truly pleasurable experience.
-In comparison to many other countries Italy’s trains are clean, efficient and are comparatively timely.
+In comparison to many other countries, Italy’s trains are clean, efficient and comparatively timely.

 Despite the many benefits of train travel in Italy, there are a few things that you should note.
 Firstly, most train tickets do not actually specify the date of travel.
 To prevent rail users from re-using the same ticket over and over, it is necessary to “validate” tickets before alighting.
 Simply pop your card into the yellow machines by every platform to do so.

 Secondly, it is important to understand that there are typically two classes of seats on most Italian trains; namely first class and second class.
 Unlike many other countries, where first-class seats are infinitely more expensive than second class, in Italy, the average first-class seat costs only 20% or so more.
 As these first-class cabins provide far more leg room and are typically much less crowded, many visitors happily stump up the small additional charge to benefit from such luxury.